0xd00d00/0xd00d00.github.io/README.md

-# 0xd00d00.github.io
+# Welcome to doodoo's blog ⭐️ ;)

-this is doodoo's programming note :)
+Hope this blog helps for you!